themacaroniman/Discord-Image-Classification-Bot/README.md

 # Discord-Image-Classification-Bot
-A Discord Bot that can classify a picture you send
+A Discord Bot that can classify a picture you send😆